airbearme/pwa4/README.md

    - Create a deployment package
    - Upload to your IONOS SFTP server
    - Verify PWA features

+   To push to `airbear.me`, set your IONOS `.env` values (host/user/password) and ensure the build includes the live Supabase + Stripe keys above.

 3. **Access Your Live App**:
    - Visit `https://your-domain.com` (replace with your IONOS domain)